Introductory activities

 Character and characterisation

-• How do we see Silvey using stereotypes as a part of his approach to characterisation in the novel, and what purpose does this approach serve?
+Guide the conversation to the nature of stereotypes in Jasper Jones.
+How do we see Silvey use stereotypes as part of his approach to characterisation, and what purpose does this approach serve?

-• What aspects of stereotyping do we see early on in the novel?
+• What aspects of stereotyping do we see early in the novel?

 • How does this help Silvey achieve his purpose?

-• State three virtues and vices for each character.
+2. List THREE virtues and THREE vices for each character.

 Charlie

-• Read with the class Charlie’s interior monologue on page 25.
-Undertake close analysis of this writing, including the speech rhythms that reflect the pace and upheaval of the situation.
-Have students reflect on the impact of the italics for emphasis, as well as the repetition of the same sentence beginnings in this monologue.
+• Read Charlie’s interior monologue on p.
+23. Undertake close analysis of this passage, including the speech rhythms that reflect the pace and upheaval of the situation.
+Have students reflect on the use of italics for emphasis, and the anaphora at the beginning of successive sentences.

-• Have students examine the language used to show Charlie’s sense of detachment when he is in a moral crisis (p.
-32).
-Consider the way in which language is used to represent his detachment and his heightened anxiety on a continuum.
+• Read and examine the language on p.
+32. Consider the ways in which language is used to represent Charlie’s detachment and heightened anxiety in a moral crisis.

-• Read page 54 as a class and consider the ways that Charlie represents himself.
-How does this description and self-reflection contribute to the bildungsroman aspects of the text?
+• Read the last few paragraphs on p.
+54 as Charlie sits in the bath.
+How does this self-description and self-reflection contribute to the bildungsroman aspects of the text?

-• Assist students to analyse Charlie’s stance, as narrator, on the action of the story, the behaviour of the characters, the influence of place.
-Are Charlie’s attitudes obvious, clear or hidden?
-What does Charlie approve and disapprove of?
+Finally, assist students to analyse Charlie’s stance on the action of the story, the behaviour of different characters, and the influence of place.
+Are Charlie’s attitudes clear or hidden?
+Of what does he approve and disapprove?
 Students should refer to evidence in the text to support their thinking.

 Jasper

-• Have students critique the characterisation of Jasper as the ‘other’.
-Note the way that he is marginalised, presented as a scapegoat.
-And Jasper knows it – he is more knowing than Charlie.
-Jasper knows he is ‘othered’; discuss Jasper’s awareness with students: ‘Because [the police] are gonna come here, see that it’s my place, they’ll see her face, they’ll see she’s bin knocked around, they’ll see that it’s my rope.
-They’ll charge me and put me away, mate.
-No questions’ (p.
-18).
+[The police are] gonna come here, see that it’s my place, they’ll see her face, they’ll see she’s bin knocked around, they’ll see that it’s my rope. … They’ll charge me and put me away, mate.
+No questions.

-• Consider with students that Jasper’s dialogue is full of active verbs, incorrect syntax, slang, colloquialisms and the stoicism of his identity.
-Jasper is strategic, careful, the complete opposite of how the town sees him – this is not a tear-away individual!
-What is Silvey communicating here about this important character?
+Jasper’s dialogue is full of active verbs, slang, and colloquialisms.
+He also proves to be stoic, strategic, and careful: the complete opposite of how Corrigan perceives him.
+This is not a tearaway individual!
+What is Silvey communicating about this important character?

-• Spend time reflecting on the role of place in the novel, and how this works for characterisation.
-The clearing is Jasper’s own place; he has a clear connection to the land (p.
+Spend time reflecting on the role of place in the novel, and how this connects to characterisation.
+The clearing is Jasper’s own place; it has a special significance for him (p.
 15).
-How does the juxtaposition in tone of, ‘But it is clear that something very violent has happened in this still space’ (p.
-17) jar the reader and affect the portrayal of Jasper?
+How does this juxtapose with the first sentence on p.
+17?
+What does the transformation of this space mean for Jasper?

 Laura Wishart

-Analyse with students Charlie’s description on seeing Laura in the clearing for the first time (p.
+Analyse Charlie’s description of Laura upon seeing her in the clearing for the first time (p.
 12).
-‘Her head is to the side, like a piece of biblical art.
-She looks disappointed and sad.
-Surrendered.’
 The diction of ‘surrendered’ foreshadows the resolution surrounding Laura’s death.
-Key details which paint a back story, with Jasper reflecting, ‘Listen.
-I know for a fact that her old man is no good.
-He’s worthless, and he drinks worse than mine’ (p.
-27).
-This personal perspective of a violent tyrant at home serves as a juxtaposition to Laura’s father’s public profile, which is one of authority and respectability.
+Key details that paint a backstory can be found at the bottom of p.
+27, when Jasper talks about Laura’s father.
+This personal perspective of a violent tyrant at home serves as a juxtaposition to Pete Wishart’s public profile, which is one of authority and respectability.

-• Discuss with students how Silvey has used the technique of characterisation to position a key character who enters the novel as deceased.
+Discuss how Silvey has used characterisation to position a key character who is already deceased.

 Wesley Bucktin

-Wesley Bucktin is a teacher of Literature.
-This idealogical approach leaves him not grounded in the real world, but rather escaping to story worlds when his real world is imploding.
+Charlie’s father, Wesley Bucktin, is a teacher of literature.
+This ideological approach causes him to be less grounded in the real world, and more likely to escape to story worlds when his real world is imploding.

 Have students consider why Silvey depicts Wesley’s stories as self-affirming when there is a need for instruction/philosophy/guidance from him as Charlie’s father.
-This very much influences and directs Charlie’s relationship with his father and influences his ability to process what he is going through.
+This influences and directs his relationship with his son, particularly Charlie’s ability to process what he is going through.

 Point of view

-Undertake with students a close study of point of view by considering the angle of vision, a concept of Lanser (1981) which relates to the speaker’s relationship to the message being sent.
-In Jasper Jones this can be applied to adult hypocrisy.
-Wilhelm & Smith (2010) in Fresh Takes on Teaching Literary Elements suggest considering the concept of authority (of Charlie on the topic of adult hypocrisy) on the following continuum scales:
+Undertake a close study of point of view by considering the ‘angle of vision’, a concept by Susan Sniader Lanser (1981) that relates to the speaker’s relationship to the message being sent.
+In Jasper Jones, this can apply to adult hypocrisy.
+Michael W. Smith and Jeffrey D. Wilhelm (Fresh Takes on Teaching Literary Elements) suggest considering the concept of authority (i.e. Charlie’s authority on the topic of adult hypocrisy) on the following continuums:

-Give students whiteboard markers and ask them to come up and indicate on the whiteboard where they think Charlie would be on the three scales identified above.
-Alternatively, students can vote with their feet by standing up and moving around on the continuum.
-Students need to be able to justify their choices, and in doing so may persuade other students to change their positions and thinking.
+Give students whiteboard markers and ask them to indicate where they think Charlie would be on each of these three scales.
+Alternatively, students can vote with their feet by standing up and moving along the continuum.
+They need to be able to justify their choices; in doing so, they may persuade others to change their positions and thinking.

-In discussing point of view with students, have them identify the fictional worldview of the narrator and how this perspective in turn determines the boundaries of the fictional world.
-Consider that as the novel is told from Charlie’s point of view, this affects the distance and pace in which the text moves.
-This is the use of focalisation: how a narrator positions a character in relation to the action.
-Encourage students when analysing Jasper Jones to consider the narrative intention, noting Silvey’s lyricism of mind – through Charlie as he relates purely to himself.
-This is recognisable for adolescents in their own way of thinking, and reflects bildungsroman conventions.
+Discuss the fact that the fictional worldview of a narrator determines the boundaries of the fictional world.
+As Jasper Jones is told from Charlie’s point of view, this affects the distance and pace at which the text moves.
+This is known as focalisation: the way a narrator positions a character in relation to the action.
+Encourage students to consider narrative intention when analysing Jasper Jones, noting Silvey’s lyricism of mind through Charlie (as he relates purely to himself).
+This is recognisable for adolescents in their own thinking, and reflects bildungsroman conventions.

-The reader sees/hears a range of points of view on aspects of the plot through Charlie’s window (figuratively and literally).
-Have students identify and analyse how a window acts as a motif in the novel in conjunction with point of view – the world coming to a formational narrator.
-Note that Jasper, Jeffrey, and Eliza all come to the window.
-This brings a point of view internal to each frame; the frames work together to develop the story and the characterisation of Charlie.
+The reader sees/hears multiple points of view through Charlie’s window, both figuratively and literally.
+Have students identify and analyse how the window acts as a motif in the novel, in conjunction with point of view (the world coming to a formational narrator).
+Note that Jasper, Jeffrey, and Eliza all come to Charlie’s window.
+This brings a point of view internal to each frame, with the frames working together to develop the story and Charlie’s characterisation.

-Have students identify moments in the novel where we see a character’s will contend with that of others.
-How does the use of point of view colour these situations and moments?
-It might be a situation where a character relates what’s happening to them in a summarised way, and Charlie as narrator evaluates them against a more global context.
-Wesley Bucktin’s role in the novel is an example of this.
+Have students identify moments in the novel when one character’s will contends with that of others.
+How does point of view colour these situations?
+It might be a situation where a character relates what’s happening to them in a summarised way, and Charlie (as narrator) evaluates them against a more global context.
+Wesley’s role in the novel is an example of this.

-Students should critique Charlie as their narrator.
-Students can do this via a ‘silent conversation’ activity in which the statements below are written on a piece of A3 paper, and are silently passed around the room for students to engage with via written expression.
-Students should be able to justify their positions and give evidence from the text to support their thinking.
-Possible statements could include (adapted from the English Textual Concepts website):
+Students should also critique Charlie as their narrator.
+They can do this via a ‘silent conversation’.
+Write a series of statements on separate pieces of A3 paper, and pass them silently around the room so that students can respond to them in writing.
+They should be able to justify their positions and give evidence from the text to support their thinking.
+Possible statements include:

-• The impact of Charlie’s point of view is engaging as a reader.
+• Charlie’s point of view is engaging for readers.

-• Charlie positions the reader effectively to be with the ‘hero’ (Jasper).
+• Charlie effectively positions the reader to align with the ‘hero’ (Jasper).

 • Charlie’s point of view seeks to mask the ideology of the text.